tidyverse/tidyups/002-tidyr-stringr.md

 | Group   | Named/fixed     | `str_match()`   | `extract()`       |

 Note that `separate()` is shown in two locations, and there are a number of empty cells.
-Interestingly, there’s no stringr function that allows you to extract multiple pieces by position; you currently have to call `str_sub()` multiple times yourself.
+Interestingly, there’s no stringr or tidyr function that allows you to extract multiple pieces by position; you currently have to call `str_sub()` multiple times yourself.

 So solving this challenge is primarily about replacing this inconsistent and incomplete table with a consistent and complete set of functions.

-### Function names
+### One function per case

 I propose the following set of function names: